buddycloud/buddycloud.com/slate/source/includes/_discovery.md

 * `romeo@montague.lit` connects to the Montague Buddycloud API using `https://montague.lit/buddycloud/api`

-**Solution:** Buddycloud solves this by using a DNS lookup to discover the REST-API endpoint.
+**Solution:** Buddycloud solves this by using a DNS lookup to discover the REST API endpoint.

 > ###Example
 > In order to resolve the API endpoint for `buddycloud.com`, do: